Using the Calculator

 - What's included/excluded?

-The technical details!
 The scope of the Calculator is scopes 1, 2 and 3 – meaning it is comprehensive and covers direct and indirect emissions.
 In IPCC Livestock calculations it covers Tiers 1 and 2.

 We believe that this wider scope of the Calculator means the Farm Carbon Calculator is far more comprehensive and accurate for the user.